 This course is designated for the Master’s degree program.
 The value of both practical engagement and research-oriented activities would be conducted to provide background for the thesis project that would provide the students’ degrees.

-MBA 619 - Operations Management
+MBA 510 - Global Marketing Management

 C. Adams